cosmocoder1/LaunchLens/README.md

 - 🧰 **Modular Codebase**
   Clean separation of concerns via orchestrator, service classes, and jobs.

+- 🤖 ML-Powered Insight: Predicts launch success probability using an XGBoost model trained on historical data

 - **Plug-and-play Runner**
   One command to run the full system from scratch.